- Release Date: January 17th 2012

 Synopsis: The year is 2009.
 Nineteen-year-old Jackson Meyer is a normal guy… he’s in college, has a girlfriend… and he can travel back through time.
 But it’s not like the movies – nothing changes in the present after his jumps, there’s no space-time continuum issues or broken flux capacitors – it’s just harmless fun.That is… until the day strangers burst in on Jackson and his girlfriend, Holly, and during a struggle with Jackson, Holly is fatally shot.
 In his panic, Jackson jumps back two years to 2007, but this is not like his previous time jumps.
 Now he’s stuck in 2007 and can’t get back to the future.

 Forget everything you know about time travel.
-It's 2009 and 19-year-old Jackson Meyer can travel through time, but it's nothing exciting until the day he gets stuck in the past.
+It’s 2009 and 19-year-old Jackson Meyer can travel through time, but it’s nothing too exciting; until the day he gets stuck in the past.

 This book is interesting because it falls more into the New Adult category than Young Adult.
-Our protagonist, Jackson is a student at NYU and falls into the older side of protagonist at 19.
-The love interest is his girlfriend Holly, an NYU freshman.
-She doesn't know he can time travel and is the basic pretty, middle class girl with standards and modest about her success.
+Our protagonist, Jackson is a student at NYU and falls into the older side of YA protagonists at 19.
+His girlfriend Holly, an NYU freshman, doesn’t know he can time travel and is the basic pretty, middle class girl with standards and modesty about her success.

 I knew this book has lukewarm ratings so I was hoping the audiobook would help me like it more.
-I fount the narrator to be spotty and at times his voice for a character would be inconsistent.
+I found the narrator to be spotty and at times his voice for a character would become inconsistent.
 Some of his voices were even kind of annoying.
-His voice for Holly's friend Jana was just so ridiculous I couldn't take it seriously.
+His voice for Holly’s friend Jana was just so ridiculous I couldn’t take it seriously.

 I won’t be spoiler-y but basically when something happens in the present to Holly, Jackson panics and time travels away only to gets stuck in the 2007.
 Now he needs to figure out what happened to Holly and how he can save her